 If you need some help planning for your themes, be sure to grab this free theme planner.
 It’s set up to help you map out dates, themes, concepts, and special events.

-This free planner is available to members of Fun-A-Day’s email community.
-If you’re a member, click on the button below and get it sent to your inbox.
-If you’re not a member, and would like to join us for even more early childhood resources, click on the button below and join (you’ll get the planner freebie as a gift)!
+This free planner is available to members of Preschool Teacher 101’s and Fun-A-Day’s email community.
+If you’re a member, enter your email in the form below and get it sent to your inbox.
+If you’re not a member, and would like to join us for even more early childhood resources, enter your email in the form below and join (you’ll get the planner freebie as a gift)!

 Save Time with Printable Lesson Plans